 Using Scanova for a demo, here is how you can create a PDF QR Code:

-ii.
-From QR Code Categories, select PDF QR Code
+2. From QR Code categories, select Document QR Code

-vi.
-You will then see three QR Code design options on your screen—standard black-and-white, custom with logo, and custom with background.
-You can proceed with either of the options
+6. You will now see two QR Code design options: Custom with logo and custom with the background.
+You can design your QR Code with either of the options.

 Your Powerpoint presentation will be converted to QR Code.

 Note that a PDF QR Code is dynamic in nature.
-That means you can edit its content (replace the PDF file) anytime you want.
-Yet your QR Code will remain the same.
-And being dynamic, it also allows you to track its scanning activity.
+That means you can edit its content and also track scanning activity.